-Jayvee Abella is a PhD student in Computer Science at Rice University.
-His advisors are Prof. Lydia Kavraki and Prof. Cecilia Clementi.
-His work focuses mainly on the computational modeling, simulation, and analysis of proteins and their structure and dynamics.
+Jayvee Abella is currently working for Mercury Data Science.
+He received his PhD in Computer Science at Rice University under Prof. Lydia Kavraki and Prof. Cecilia Clementi.
+His thesis focused mainly on the computational modeling, simulation, and analysis of proteins and their structure and dynamics.
 Jayvee’s passion lies in providing informatics and data science solutions to biomedical problems.

 MS in Computer Science, 2016